MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-status.md

 #ms.custom:

 ---
+*Applies to: Microsoft Cloud App Security*

-# Troubleshooting Cloud App Security status
+# Troubleshooting Microsoft  Cloud App Security status

-You can now check the current Cloud App Security service status by going [status.cloudappsecurity.com](https://status.cloudappsecurity.com) or directly from within the portal by clicking on **Help**>**System status**.
+You can now check the current Microsoft  Cloud App Security service status by going [status.cloudappsecurity.com](https://status.cloudappsecurity.com) or directly from within the portal by clicking on **Help**>**System status**.

 ## See Also
 [Daily activities to protect your cloud environment](daily-activities-to-protect-your-cloud-environment.md)